-Yoshimura slip on exhausts are convenient; unlike full systems, they can be used without any kind of adjustable, aftermarket fuel controller or different fuel map.
-This is because they do not increased the exhaust flow out of the engine enough to need extra assistance to function properly.
+Yoshimura produces slip on exhausts that are convenient unlike full systems: Yoshimura Slip On exhausts can be used without any kind of adjustable, aftermarket fuel controller or different fuel map.
+This is because they do not increase the exhaust flow out of the engine enough to need extra assistance to function properly.
 Of course you can make adjustments to your bike's fuel mapping and/or use a fuel controller along with a Yoshimura slip on to smooth out the rough edges produced by the torque and power.

 One of the first aftermarket upgrade that many MX enthusiasts go for is the aftermarket exhaust.
 Yoshimura exhausts are one the finest choices available for this upgrade.
 Here's how it works.

 Your factory made bike is designed to meet standards and regulations that control emissions and noise.
 These vary from place to place, but the common goal is to produce less noise and a smaller amount of emissions, which are the byproducts of your engine's process of burning fuel and producing power.
 This means that newer dirt bikes come with larger, quieter mufflers as well as catalytic converters that are heavy.